filiprab/whirlpool-server/feature-dex/README-whirlpool.md

 - if only one instance up, it's managing every pools:
 ![](charts/proposal-sync-single.png)

-- synchronization is in real time by using the shared MySQL database

 ### 3. TL;DR
+- one responsible coordinator per mixing pool
-- coordinator instances are synchronized in real-time with the shared MySQL database
+- coordinator instances are synchronized in real-time (with shared MySQL database?)